Automation Toolkit Getting Started

 2. Open the My Automation Project.xlsm workbook

-3. Let’s add some actions to the automation recipe.
+3. Let’s add our first action to the automation recipe.
 In the Search box, type Open.

 4. The items in the Actions list now include only those containing the word Open.